-I’m about to share with you one of the best kept secrets in our business; Your Mental Toughness Playbook, a system to absolutely turbo charge the way you think about your life and business.
-I can attest to this because it’s exactly what I did.
+I’m about to share with you one of the best kept secrets in our business that is at your finger tips; Mental Toughness Training, a system to absolutely turbo charge the way you think about your life and business.

-If you follow the steps in this book every single day for the next year, I promise you will make over $100,000 selling mortgage protection insurance.
+If you follow the steps in this course and implement the Mental Toughness Playbook every single day for the next year, I promise you will make over $100,000 selling mortgage protection insurance.

 “Success is not just about changing your habits, it’s about changing the way you think.”

 Ben is a “performance coach” who has mentored more than 150 financial professionals who became MDRT qualifiers and more than 20 who achieved the prestigious Top of the Table award.

 Last year in 2020 he worked with 25 individual life insurance agents who’s personal life production exceeded $25 million.

 Ben is a performance coach for many of the top MDRT insurance producers, athletes playing in the NFL, MLB and PGA as well as a New York Times best-selling author.